SEED-platform/seed/docs/source/migrations.rst

 Docker-based Deployment
 ^^^^^^^^^^^^^^^^^^^^^^^

-- Add your MapQuest Key to the docker-compose file that is used for deployment. `MAPQUEST_API_KEY`.
+- Add your MapQuest Key, `MAPQUEST_API_KEY`, to the docker-compose file that is used for deployment.
+You can also add the MapQuest API key to your organization.

 Development
 ^^^^^^^^^^^